WQYK AM & FM - A History

 Off-air personnel at WQYK during the station’s early years were Beryl Beckett (copy writer), Stella Valenti (bookkeeper), sales staffers Russ Altizer, Stan Wineman, and Tony Nicholson, Pat Barr (traffic) and Duane Cornett (Chief Engineer).
 Valenti left the company when offices and studios moved to St. Petersburg in 1974 and was replaced by Shirley Buss who stayed through two more ownership changes and retired in the early 2000’s.
 Cornett was also Chief Engineer at sister stations WQIK AM & FM in Jacksonville.

 When Suncoast Radio sold WQYK-FM in 1977 to Suncoast Stereo Corporation for $1.25 million, Rod Brosig and Joe Patrick became the first GM and PD respectively under the new ownership.
-Less than a decade later, in 1986, Infinity bought the station for some $27 million.
+Less than a decade later, in 1986, Infinity (later renamed CBS Radio) bought the station for some $27 million.
+In a multi-station swap, WQYK-FM was acquired by the Beasley Broadcast Group from CBS in late 2014.

 In 1987, Infinity acquired 50,000 watt WCBF AM-1010 (formerly WINQ).
 That November, Chief Engineer Frank Berry took the station off the air to rebuild the transmitter facility.
 During that time, the old towers were taken down and the building was gutted and reconfigured to better accommodate the transmitter equipment.
 The two transmitters, a Continental 50kw for daytime and a Harris 5kw for nights were dismantled, cleaned and reassembled.
 Berry ordered new phasing and tuning equipment, new towers, equipment racks and audio processing, transmitter remote control equipment and STL transmitters and receivers.